cairis-platform/cairis/countermeasures.md

 * After ensuring the environment is selected in the environment window, select the countermeasure cost

-* Click on the Security tab to display the security page (figure [fig:CountermeasureDialogSecurity]).
+* Click on the Security tab to display the security page.
 Right click in the Requirements box, and select add from the speed menu to add the requirement (or requirements) this countermeasure refines.
 Following this, right click on the Target list and select add to select the countermeasure's target/s, together with the countermeasure's effectiveness.
 Finally, add the security properties fostered by this countermeasure via the security properties box at the bottom of the page.

-* Click on the Usability tab to display the usability page (figure [fig:CountermeasureDialogUsability]).
+* Click on the Usability tab to display the usability page.
 Right click on the Roles box, and select add from the speed menu to add the roles associated with this countermeasure.
 Any tasks associated with these roles are automatically populated in the Task box at the bottom of the page, together with the person/s carrying out the task.
 If the countermeasure helps or hinders a task, double click on the task and modify the task's attributes accordingly.

 * Click on the Create button to add the new countermeasure.